 Ever heard someone announce they’re “hangry”?
 It’s the intersection of hungry and angry.
 And if that’s your “normal,” because you’re following a restrictive diet, you’re going to be in a bad mood.
 Chances are pretty good that will show up at home and at work.
 And you’ll probably prefer more alone-time.
 Eat some real food, OK?

 6. Brain fog

 Your brain uses about 20 percent of calories burned based on resting metabolic rate.
 For most adults that’s about 300 calories per day.
 And if you’re not eating enough of the right foods, you’re going to be in brain fog, have trouble concentrating, and focusing.
-Some research suggests that fad dieting may even have a negative long-term impact on brain function.
+Some research suggests that one of the risks of fad diets is a negative long-term impact on brain function.

 7. Food cravings

 When you’re hungry, in starvation mode, restricting food, or trying to follow some fad diet, it causes an inverse spike in hunger hormones, ghrelin and leptin.
 When ghrelin levels go up, so does your appetite.
 When leptin levels drop, your ability to resist eating the “whole bag” goes down.

 8. Self-esteem issues